ManishSahu53/Car-Price-Range-Pridiction-with-Confidence/README.md

-# car_prediction
+#  Car-Price-Range-Pridiction-with-Confidence
-This repo is used to predict second hand car prices
+This repo is used to predict second hand car prices with Range/Confidence interval

 ## How to Train